 With Open Air Feeling through the Ötztal Valley

-BMW 435d XDRIVE CONVERTIBLE M SPORT TO TEST FOR FREE
+BMW 440i XDRIVE CONVERTIBLE M SPORT TO TEST FOR FREE

-Feeling the headwind, conquering impressive mountain passes and enjoying breathtaking views – in summer 2017, guests of the 5-star Hotel Das Central can test-drive the BMW 435d xDrive Convertible M Sport at no cost and experience pure driving pleasure on the most scenic routes in the Ötztal Valley.
+Feeling the headwind, conquering impressive mountain passes and enjoying breathtaking views – this summer, guests of the 5-star hotel Das Central can test-drive the BMW 440i xDrive Convertible M Sport at no cost and experience pure driving pleasure on the most scenic routes in the Ötztal Valley.

 The most scenic routes with the BMW-Convertible